shrinerb/shrine/README.md

 ## Attacher

-The model attachment attributes and callbacks added by `Shrine::Attachment` just delegate the behaviour to their underlying `Shrine::Attacher` object.
+The methods and callbacks added by the `Shrine::Attachment` module just delegate the behaviour to an underlying `Shrine::Attacher` object.

 ```rb
 photo.image_attacher #=> #<Shrine::Attacher>